 - The evolution of values may be comparable to an ecosystem which will revert to an equilibrium over time, rendering attempts to influence it futile.
 A plausible mechanism for this is that values spreading provokes opposing forces that push the overall distribution of values back to an equilibrium.
 For example, the anti-LGBT advocacy of the Westboro Baptist church may lead to more LGBT activists or cause a public backlash.

-- People advocated for a plethora of positions in the past, most of which has become irrelevant by now.
+- People advocated for a plethora of positions in the past, most of which have become irrelevant by now.

 I agree that these are reasonable points that cast doubt on the idea that we can influence the values of the far future by spreading our values.
 Still, I’d like to offer a few replies:

-- As I’ve argued above, the goal of moral advocacy is not only to improve the values of the far future – which is indeed questionable.
+- As I’ve argued above, the goal of moral advocacy is not only to improve the values of the far future (which would be questionable indeed).
 Moral advocacy creates more effective altruists who can work to shape pivotal events in the coming decades and centuries.

 - I agree that the evolution of human values is a chaotic system.
 However, this does not imply that the counterfactual difference in values created by moral advocacy decreases over time.
 It might even grow over time if new activists do moral advocacy themselves.
 Overall, it’s not obvious to me whether the difference becomes larger or smaller in expectation.